Daniel Platzman: Imagine Dragons

-In 2011, Platzman was invited by Wayne Sermon to join Imagine Dragons, based out of Las Vegas.
-McKee dropped out of his final semester at Berklee to join the band, inviting Daniel Platzman to play drums, completing the lineup.
-The band proceeded to earn a number of local accolades including "Best CD of 2011" (Vegas SEVEN), "Best Local Indie Band 2010" (Las Vegas Weekly), "Las Vegas' Newest Must See Live Act" (Las Vegas CityLife), and more sent the band on a positive trajectory.
-In November 2011 they signed with Interscope Records and began working with producer Alex da Kid.
+In 2011, Platzman was invited by Sermon to join Imagine Dragons, based in Las Vegas.
+During his senior year, McKee dropped out of his final semester at Berklee to join the band, inviting Platzman to play drums, completing the lineup.
+The band proceeded to earn a number of local accolades including "Best CD of 2011" (Vegas SEVEN), "Best Local Indie Band 2010" (Las Vegas Weekly), "Las Vegas' Newest Must See Live Act" (Las Vegas CityLife), and other awards sending the band on a trajectory of success.
+In November 2011 they signed with Interscope Records and began working with Alex da Kid, a British producer.

 In 2012, their debut album Night Visions brought the band mainstream success.
-It reached #2 on the Billboard 200 chart and won the Billboard Music Award for Best Rock Album (2014).
-Single "It's Time" became the band's first single reaching #15 Billboard Hot 100 and certified multi-platinum by the RIAA.
-Second single "Radioactive" reached #3 Billboard Hot 100 and was certified diamond by the RIAA, becoming the best selling rock song in the history of Nielsen SoundScan.
-Third single "Demons" reached #6 Billboard Hot 100 and was certified multi-platinum by the RIAA.
-Their album made the highest debut for a new rock band in six years (since 2006) and single Radioactive set a new record for longest time atop the Billboard Hot Rock Songs chart with 23 consecutive weeks.
+It reached No. 2 on the Billboard 200 chart and won the Billboard Music Award for Best Rock Album (2014).
+The single "It's Time" was the band's first single in the Billboard Hot 100, reaching No. 15, and certified multi-platinum by the RIAA.
+Another single, "Radioactive" was No. 3 on the Billboard Hot 100 and certified diamond, becoming the best selling rock song in the history of Nielsen SoundScan.
+"Demons", a third single, was No. 6 on the Billboard Hot 100 and it was certified multi-platinum by the RIAA.
+The album was the highest debut for a new rock band in six years (since 2006) and "Radioactive" set a new record for the longest time atop the Billboard Hot Rock Songs chart with 23 consecutive weeks on the chart.
 Tracks from the album topped the Billboard Rock Songs, Billboard Alternative Songs, and Billboard Pop Songs charts.
-Radioactive was also nominated for two Grammy Awards, winning the Grammy Award for Best Rock Performance.
+"Radioactive" was nominated for two Grammy Awards, winning the Grammy Award for Best Rock Performance.

-In 2015, Imagine Dragons' second album Smoke + Mirrors reached #1 on the Billboard 200, UK Albums Chart, and Canadian Albums Chart.
-It features singles "I Bet My Life", "Shots" and "Gold".

-The band has contributed songs to several film soundtracks, including "Ready Aim Fire" for Iron Man 3, "Who We Are" for The Hunger Games: Catching Fire, "Battle Cry" for Transformers: Age of Extinction and "Not Today" for Me Before You.
-In addition, in September 2014, "Warriors" was released by Riot Games along with an animated music video promoting the League of Legends World Championships.
+In 2015, Imagine Dragons' second album Smoke + Mirrors reached No. 1 on the Billboard 200, UK Albums Chart, and Canadian Albums Chart.
+It features singles "I Bet My Life", "Shots", and "Gold".
+The band has contributed songs to several film soundtracks including "Ready Aim Fire" for Iron Man 3, "Who We Are" for The Hunger Games: Catching Fire (2013), "Battle Cry" for Transformers: Age of Extinction (2014), and "Not Today" for Me Before You (2016).
+In September 2014, "Warriors" was released by Riot Games with an animated music video promoting the League of Legends World Championship.
 Platzman appeared on the cover of Drum! magazine's March 2015 issue.
-Two months later he was profiled again in Drum!.

-On March 3, 2023, Platzman released his first single as a solo artist, titled "Show Me That You Want Me", accompanied with a music video.
+He was profiled again in Drum! in May 2015.
+On March 3, 2023, he released his first single as a solo artist, titled "Show Me That You Want Me", accompanied with a music video.

-Platzman announced his permanent departure from the band on August 21, 2024, after previously announcing an indefinite hiatus and removing himself from band activities.
+Platzman announced that he was leaving the band on August 21, 2024, after previously announcing an indefinite hiatus and removing himself from band activities.